| Destination | Constant size |

 ALisGood: ret

-5. If the input value is negative, emit a hyphen (-) character and negate the value; then call the unsigned decimal conversion function.
-If the number is 0 or positive, just call the unsigned decimal conversion function.
+btoh endpqToStr twice: once with the HO 64 bits and once with the LO 64 bits.
+Then concatenate the two strings.fbstp-) character and negate the value; then call the unsigned decimal conversion function.
+If the number is 0 or positive, just call the unsigned decimal conversion function.; Inputs:

 ; RAX - Number to convert to string.